hack-ink/AiR/README.md

   - Planed

 ### Configuration
+#### API Key
+**Please configure the API key the first time you run AiR!**

+1. `Open AiR.`
+2. `Navigate to the "Setting" panel.`
+3. `Click the "AI" section.`
+4. `Fill in the "API Key" field.`

 #### Open a Mac app from an unidentified developer (macOS only)
-When you open the app for the first time, you'll see the following message:
+When you open AiR for the first time, you'll see the following message:

 `"AiR" cannot be opened because the developer cannot be verified.`

-Since I'm not an identified developer, you need to allow the app to run on your Mac.
+Since I'm not an identified developer, you need to allow AiR to run on your Mac.

 Buy me a coffee so I can get an Apple Developer Certificate. 😄